What is Content Marketing?waheed

 Your strategy will be guided by analytics.
-The job of the strategist is to meticulously monitor, track, watch and report on the numbers to continuously refine and adjust towards better conversions.
+The job of the strategist is to meticulously monitor, track, watch, and report on the numbers to continuously refine and adjust towards better conversions.
 You will need to track where your customers are “coming from,” and where they are “going.”
 In other words, you need to be continually assessing traffic patterns.

 Continually testing what you’re doing is how you’ll get a solid idea about your audience’s preferences, interests, and purchasing behavior.
-You need to know how well material is performing to make it to the next step of the process.
+You need to know how well the material is performing to make it to the next step of the process.

 Understand the Content Marketing (Sales) Funnel

 The sales funnel is a broad-based term that describes the buyer’s decision-making journey, with the three key phases being awareness, evaluation, and purchase.
 Anyone involved in sales and marketing needs to pay close attention to this process to gain a better understanding of what makes buyers move through the funnel.